 Sometimes a switch to another medication may be necessary.
 Patients must be willing to report any unusual or concerning events to their treatment provider in order for them to be addressed.
-Medication should never be abruptly discontinued without the doctor’s knowledge, as potentially serious withdrawal symptoms may result.
+Medication should never be abruptly discontinued without the doctor’s knowledge, as potentially serious discontinuation symptoms can occur with some medications.

 Questions to ask your pharmacist or doctor

 If you don’t understand something your pharmacist or doctor says, ask them to explain in an easier way.
 Important questions to ask include:

 How much should I take, how often and at what times of day?

 Should I take the medicine on a full or empty stomach?

 Do I swallow the pills whole or can they be crushed or chewed?